AmirrezaFarnamTaheri/StreamlineVPN/advanced_methods/README_advanced.md

 | `tunnel_bridge_merger.py` | `tunnel_endpoints.txt` | Add endpoints from this file in NekoRay or SocksDroid. |

 ## `http_injector_merger.py`
+This script extracts host or payload lines from HTTP Injector `.ehi` files or plain text lists.
+It verifies each payload by sending an HTTP request with the value as the `Host` header.
+Only hosts that respond successfully are written to `http_injector_raw.txt`.

 1. **Gather sources** – collect one or more `.ehi` links or text files and pass them with `--sources`.
 2. **Run the merger**
    ```bash